 VEIL - $7

-I wanted those small birdcage looking veil so I bought some tool, a flower and a clip and put it all together for under $10.
+I wanted one of those small birdcage looking veils so I bought some tool, a flower and a clip and put it all together for under $10.

 SHOES - $12

 I had wanted to wear lace Toms but sadly waited too long to order them and then didn't want to pay to have them rushed.
 It was about 2-3 days before the wedding and I still didn't have shoes.
 I knew what I wanted, kinda, but I hadn't actually found/bought them.
 Two of my bridesmaids went with me and we found a knock off pair of red Toms for $12.
 I ended up wearing them all throughout our honeymoon and they are probably my shoes with the most sentimental memories and adventures.
 I love them!